-In this series, UAA team will list some of the interesting items that we have found in auctions, antique shops or eBay.
-Neither do we own the items nor we have the capability of examining the items in person in most cases.
+In this series, the UAA team will list some of the interesting items that we have found in auctions, antique shops, or eBay.
+Neither do we own the items nor do we have the capability of examining the items in person in most cases.
 It mainly serves as an inventory record of what interests us (not necessarily in terms of value or investment opportunities) and possibly how much it fetches (if the result can be obtained).
-If you are serious about some lots, please contact the auction houses, dealers or eBay sellers directly.
+If you are serious about some lots, please contact the auction houses, dealers, or eBay sellers directly.

 2. Bonhams Oct 28, 2009.
 Sale 16853 Lot 98, An Egyptian limestone sculptor’s model, Ptolemaic Period, circa 3rd Century B.C.